Open Enrollment for Plan Year 2016-2017

-PEBP mailed out letters to all participants on April 17, 2015 with instructions on how to complete your Open Enrollment on-line.
-If you do not receive your letter by April 27, 2015, please call the Public Employees Benefits Program directly at 1-800-326-5496.
+PEBP has begun to mail out letters to all participants with instructions on how to complete your Open Enrollment on-line.
+If you do not receive your letter by April 29, 2016, please call the Public Employees Benefits Program directly at 1-800-326-5496.

-Additionally, PEBP will be holding Open Enrollment Meetings via the web on the following dates:
+Additionally, PEBP will be holding Open Enrollment Meetings on the following dates: